Bulkeley Stadium, Gone But Not Forgotten

 Hartford vs. Allentown at Bulkeley Stadium, 1932.

-Shortly thereafter a semi-professional club called the Savitt Gems stepped in as tenants of Bulkeley Stadium in July of 1932.
-They were backed by local jeweler and baseball promoter Bill Savitt who first created the Gems in 1930 as part of the Hartford Twilight League.
-With Bulkeley Stadium as home base, the Gems made the leap from amateur to semi-professional.
-From 1932 to 1945, Savitt and his Gems welcomed countless big leaguers as guest stars in Hartford, including: Babe Ruth, Cy Young, Ted Williams, Honus Wagner, Lloyd Waner, Dizzy Dean, Jimmie Foxx, Jim Thorpe, Chief Bender, Josh Gibson, Martin Dihigo, Satchel Paige, Johnny Taylor, Johnny Mize, Bill McKechnie, Moose Swaney and Monk Dubiel.
+Then in July of 1932, a semi-pro club called the Savitt Gems became tenants at Bulkeley Stadium.
+They were backed by a local jeweler and baseball promoter, Bill Savitt.
+He first created the Gems in 1930 as part of the Hartford Twilight League.
+With the stadium as their home, the Gems became one of the most famous semi-pro teams in America.
+From 1932 to 1945 the Savitt Gems welcomed big league stars to Hartford including: Babe Ruth, Cy Young, Ted Williams, Honus Wagner, Lloyd Waner, Dizzy Dean, Jimmie Foxx, Jim Thorpe, Chief Bender, Josh Gibson, Martin Dihigo, Satchel Paige, Johnny Taylor, Johnny Mize, Bill McKechnie, Moose Swaney and Monk Dubiel.

 Bulkeley Stadium, 1932.